Skip to main content

 • Choose an existing table or enter a new table name.

 • Optional: Set how often the ingestion job should run.
-Schedule options include None, Every 3 hours, Daily, Weekly, Monthly, and Quarterly.
-On the first schedule, the job/DAG in Apache Airflow automatically runs.
-Recurrent runs depend on your selected schedule option.
+Schedule options include Run Once, Every 3 hours, Daily, Weekly, Monthly, and Quarterly.

 • Select a mode for how to store incoming records at the destination table.